Olive Oil Features That Matter

 Filtered vs Unfiltered

-Filtered oils remove moisture/particles that can accelerate staling, improving stability and shelf life.
+Filtered oils remove moisture and particles that can accelerate staling, improving stability and shelf life.
 Unfiltered can look rustic but may require faster consumption.
 We filter for consistency and freshness over time.

 Packaging & Storage